 Have you ever wondered why humans are able to use tools?
 Is it because of our big brain?
 Our capacity to move objects precisely with our hands?
-In other words, what are the factors that allows tool use to evolve?
-It is a difficult question to answer because we can't teleport into the past to see what features humans have when they start using tools.
-What we can do is study other species that use tools, look at what features they have (sociality, brain size, etc) and see if a general trend appears: A feature that is always present in species using tools.
-This type of analysis is called comparative phylogenetic analysis*.
+In other words, what are the factors needed for an animal to evolve tool use?
+It is a difficult question to answer because we can't teleport into the past to see what features humans or other animals had when they start using tools.
+What we can do is determine which species are using tools, compare them to their closely related species that don't use tools, and see if a general trend appears: A feature that is always present in species using tools (bigger brain size, certain limb anatomy, etc).
+This type of analysis is called comparative phylogenetic analysis.

 In our research project, we focused on one type of tool use: anvil use.
 When using an anvil, the fish grabs a prey item (typically an urchin or clam) in its mouth, swims to a specific rock/coral and uses it as an anvil by rapidly and repeatedly bashing the prey item until it breaks.
 It is a case of tool use as the fish is using an external object to achieve an immediate goal.
-The behaviour extends its physical capabilities: It would not be able to crack this clam with its teeth!
-And also its limits the possible damage in the mouth from broken shells or urchins.
+We believe that the behaviour extends the fish's physical capabilities: It would not be able to crack this clam with its teeth!
+And it may limit the damage in the mouth from broken shells or urchins.

-Here is the time for the comparative analysis!
-We will extract from the literature all important features of the Labridae species and then statistically test for any correlation between tool use and multiple other features.
+Now it is time for the comparative analysis!
+From the literature, we will extract all the important features of species that use tools and closely-related species that do not.
+We will then statistically test for any correlation between tool use and multiple other features.
 We expect to find that brain size (whole brain or specific brain areas) is an important factor driving the emergence of anvil use, confirming that tool use evolves as part of an intelligence syndrome.
 As tool use rarely evolves, we expect to find other factors than cognition involved in anvil use evolution.
-Physical factors should be involved as using tools is more difficult underwater than in land given the water viscosity.
-We thus expect to find anvil use in fish of large size and with great strength in their mouth.
-And we might have surprises!
+Physical factors should be involved as using tools require skills and great strength underwater, with the water making every movement more difficult.
+And we could have some surprises!